supercaracal/redis-cluster-data-transfer/README.md

 ```

 ## Performance
-It takes approximately 5 minutes while 10 million keys are copied.
+It takes approximately 3 minutes while 10 million keys are copied.
+This program is I/O bound.

 ## See also
 * [Netflix/dynomite](https://github.com/Netflix/dynomite)